L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Constructing the factorization

 \item \textbf{Hierarchical merging.} Solving the secular equation at level $\ell$ costs $ O((n/2^{L-\ell})^2) $.
 Since at that level, at most $k\,2^{L-\ell}$ edges participate, this operation has complexity

 We must also apply the corresponding Cauchy updates.
-The complexity of an update is $ O(g(n/2^{L-\ell})\, kL) $ per edge, since each edge update requires a multiplication by all the other existing updates that touch the corresponding subgraph.
+The complexity of an update at level $\ell$ is $ O(g(n/2^{L-\ell})\, k(L-\ell)) $ per edge, since each edge update requires a multiplication by all the other incoming updates that touch the corresponding subgraph.
 Therefore the total merging complexity is

-Since $g(n) = n \log n$ \cite{pan2012structured}, we reach
+Since $g(n) = O(n \log n)$ \cite{pan2012structured}, we reach